-ISIS claims Philippines casino attack, but doesn't give evidence
+ISIS claims Philippines casino attack despite police denial

-- He later doused his body in gasoline and set fire to himself

-(CNN)ISIS has claimed responsibility for an attack at a casino in the Philippines capital that left more than 37 people dead, despite repeated police claims it was not terror related.
+(CNN)ISIS has claimed responsibility for an attack at a casino in the Philippines capital that left more than 37 people dead, however police have continued to deny that the incident was terror related.

 A lone gunman entered the Resorts World Manila in the early hours of Friday morning, firing shots from an assault rifle and setting fire to gambling tables.
-More than 37 people died in the resulting blaze, most of them believed to be from suffocation.
+Most of the victims are believed to have died from suffocation.

-A statement released by ISIS' Amaq news agency said "Islamic State fighters carried out" the attack.
-However, ISIS has not released names or pictures of the alleged "soldiers" who carried out that attack, which they tend to do.
+ISIS made the claim of responsibility that "Islamic State fighters carried out" the attack in a statement released by its Amaq news agency on Friday.
+However, ISIS has not released names or pictures of the alleged "soldiers" who carried out that attack, which it tends to do.

+Rejecting the claim, police said there was "no truth" to the assertion.

+"They can always claim whatever they want to claim," said Philippine national police chief Oscar Albayalde.
+"They have this reputation of claiming all atrocities all over the world to perpetuate themselves to gain global notoriety.
+There is no truth that the incident is a terror act."

-Police had said on multiple occasions that the attack was not related to terrorism, and emphasized that there was only one person not multiple attackers involved.
+Police had previously said on multiple occasions that the attack was not related to terrorism.

 Philippines government forces are currently fighting ISIS-linked militants on the southern island of Mindanao, where the two sides have been battling for control of the city of Marawi for over a week.